build-on-aws/content/posts/build-an-affirmation-app/index.md

 > tip: type `code .` in your terminal to open the folder in VS Code

-Now you can prune some files in the scaffolded app, leaving just one box where you'll display your affirmations.
+Now you can prune some files in the scaffolded app, leaving the code for just one box where you'll display your affirmations.

 In the `index.astro` file, replace all the code with the following: